What is this for?

 - Application assessed

-- You (or your insurance company) have arranged for a property flood resilience survey to be carried out at your property by a suitably qualified surveyor (i.e. member of RICS)
+- Receipt of your application will be acknowledged and the Council will arrange a PFR survey to be undertaken at your property if requested, or will review and provide feedback on the documents you have submitted .
+You (or your insurance company) may have arranged for a property flood resilience survey to be carried out at your property by a suitably qualified surveyor (i.e. member of RICS).
+Alternatively, you can request for the Council to arrange for a survey to be undertaken for you.

-- If application is approved, you will be notified and asked to complete and sign an Agreement and return it to the council (contact details will be made available)
+- Once the quotes have been approved, you will be notified and asked to complete and sign an Agreement and return it to the Council

-- You can now appoint a suitably qualified contractor on the basis of quotes received and approved in the application.
+- You can now appoint a suitably qualified contractor on the basis of quotes received and approved.
 Contractors must be independent from the surveyor you have used.

 - The Council may carry out spot checks on works

-- Payment will be made directly to the contractor/insurance company
+- If work is satisfactory, payment from the grant will be made directly to the contractor/insurance company

 St Leger Homes